Coronavirus Testing: What To Know As It Becomes Available Across The U.S.

 How many tests are available?

 The CDC says it has enough kits to test at least 75,000 people, and more are on order.
+Stephen Hahn, the head of the FDA, told reporters on Monday that close to a million test kits would be available by week's end.

 Each lab that orders a diagnostic panel from the CDC to test for COVID-19 will receive one diagnostic panel initially, and each panel can test 700 to 800 patient specimens.